 Upon graduation in May of 2012, Walker went to work for trainer Al Stall.
 For the 2013 breeding season, Walker was the resident vet technician at Claiborne.
 Once the breeding season ended, he spent time shadowing his father Seth until he took over control of the farm in early 2014.

-Among the other positions he holds outside of Claiborne, he is Vice President of the Paris-Bourbon County YMCA board, Vice President of the Kentucky Thoroughbred Association and the Breeders’ Cup, and is a member of the American Graded Stakes Committee and The Jockey Club.
+Among the other positions he holds outside of Claiborne, he is Vice President of the Paris-Bourbon County YMCA board, Vice President of the Kentucky Thoroughbred Owners & Breeders and the Breeders’ Cup, and is a member of the American Graded Stakes Committee and The Jockey Club.

 Taylor Made Sales Agency